 Article

-Find out how Department for Work and Pensions’ (DWP) JobCentre plus services can help you support local communities and grow your workforce.
+Find out how Department for Work and Pensions’ Jobcentre plus services can help you support local communities and grow your workforce.

-As part of the NHS Long Term Plan, employers will be supported to build partnerships to develop a sustainable supply of locally recruited staff, while helping support the health of communities and reduce inequalities.
-As a key partner, JobCentre Plus offer a variety of national services to help employers grow and develop their employment offers and support priority groups in local communities.
+As a key partner, Jobcentre Plus offer a variety of national services to help employers grow and develop their employment offers and support priority groups in local communities, such as:

 • part-time workers